 - The following day, put the base in the ice cream maker.

 - Don't overfill the ice cream maker .
 This will result in a giant mess.

 - After the ice cream batter is chilled, add extracts; toss in fresh fruit, chunks of cookies, pieces of candy, and other mix-ins when the ice cream has just finished churning.
 Dump the ingredients in, let the machine churn for a minute to distribute them evenly, then transfer to the freezer.

 - Once the mixture has turned into ice cream, place in the freezer for at least four hours or overnight.

 - After the mixture is cold enough, transfer it to a freezer-safe container as quickly as possible.
 You don't want it to melt!

 - To prevent ice crystals from forming, press plastic wrap on top of the ice cream.

-- It will keep in the freezer for a week or two.
-After that point, it will become freezer burned.
+- Ice cream will keep in the freezer for a week or two, but after that point, it will become freezer burned.

-- Homemade ice cream will never be as firm as store-bought ice cream, so keep this in mind when making other frozen treats (like Klondike bars).
+- Know that homemade ice cream will never be as firm as store-bought ice cream, so keep this in mind when making other frozen treats (like Klondike bars ).

 - For easy-to-scoop ice cream, freeze in a rectangular container or pan.